richterzo/discourse-macedonian/README.md

 ## Usage

-You can select the locale as "Uzbek”.
+You can select the locale as "Macedonian”.

 ## Update translations